Coagulation is when a blood clot is formed over a wound. However, to achieve coagulation, our bodies have to go through a process called hemostasis.

 Depending on your symptoms, a doctor will run a coagulation test.
 Some of the tests required to confirm a clotting disorder are Fibrin Degradation Products, Prothrombin time (PT) and Partial Thromboplastin Time (PTT), and Complete Blood Count.

-Bass Advanced Urgent Care provides mindful diagnoses and treatment for blood coagulation related illnesses.
+BASS Urgent Care provides mindful diagnoses and treatment for blood coagulation related illnesses.
 Our facilities count with on-site labs and highly qualified healthcare professionals.
 Reach out to us!